M3 and Associates

 What is empathy?
-It's the act of "putting yourself in another person's shoes."
+It is the act of "putting yourself in another person's shoes."

-It's affirming their humanity, expressing understanding of their situation, and feeling with them.
+It's affirming their humanity, expressing understanding of their situation, and ultimately, feeling with them.

 Empathy is one of the most compassionate gifts we can give to those who are hurting and suffering.

 1. Perspective taking.
 The ability to recognize someone's perspective as their truth.

 2. Staying out of judgment.
 (Giving people the grace to be themselves and share freely.)

 4. Communicating understanding.
 (Feeling with others.)